 Mealy bugs and Root rot: The plant may be susceptible to mealy bugs and, if over-watered, root rot.
 If you have problems, cut out the infected areas and repot the succulent in clean soil.

-Holiday Cacti make wonderful houseplants!
+Adopt a Holiday Cactus – they make wonderful houseplants!
 They are easy care and very rewarding.
 We always take delight when Prickly and Prickly Jr. bloom in late November … the peachy-salmon blooms are stunning to behold!

 Interested in houseplants?
 Make sure to explore my post on Indoor Fruit Trees … also very satisfying to grow inside and so enjoyable to partake of their homegrown, tasty, organic fruit!